Alpengirl's Pre-Camp Letter - Example

 Alpenguides or Camp Director (Alissa Farley) or Alpengirl office staff will be calling home on 1 pre-scheduled day during your daughter’s session (except Lil’ Alpengirl sessions.)
 This call may be placed at any time; morning, afternoon, or evening on that scheduled day.
 Reminder - this call will be from camp staff, NOT your camper.
 Please understand, these are wilderness based trips, we have one scheduled day to get in touch with all parents during the trip, phones and cellular services on other days or other times of day are not guaranteed.
 If we can’t reach parent/guardians at any of the numbers you have provided on the day we are scheduled to call you and at the time we are able to make calls, a detailed message will be left to update you with news from camp and of your daughter.
 [NOTE: calls from camp staff will be from BLOCKED numbers, please plan to pick-up blocked number calls while your daughter is at camp with us.]

 The schedule is as follows during your adventure:

-Alpenguides will be providing the Camp Director with information about camp/campers on a regular basis from the field while camp is in session.
-The Camp Directors or Alpengirl office staff will use this information to blog and Facebook about things going on at camp during the summer.
-We recommend that parents “LIKE” Alpengirl Camp on Facebook and sign up to receive the Alpengirl blog via email (You may also go to the the Alpengirl Blog on our website and look for blog email sign-up link.
+Alpenguides will be providing the camp director with information about camp/campers on a regular basis from the field while camp is in session.
+Highlights from camp with be shared via our website blogg, Facebook and Instagram during the summer.
+You may sign up to receive the Alpengirl blog via email or you may go to the the Alpengirl Blog on our website and look for blog email sign-up link.
 Due to the wilderness nature of our trips, the frequency of our blogs and social media posts are limited, we plan to post 2-3 blogs per camp session.